domRiddle/ASF/SteamTokenDumperPlugin.md

 }
 ```

 On the launch of the ASF program, the plugin will let you know whether it was enabled successfully through standard ASF logging mechanism.
+You can also enable the plugin through our web-based config generator.

 ---